 Starchy or fibrous foods, like potato peels, can wrap around the blade.
-For example, peeling your potatoes directly into the sink with the intentions of flipping that switch and watching them disappear could be doing your garbage disposal a major disservice.
-It's best to just put those peels in the trash.
+For example, peeling your potatoes directly into the sink to flip that switch and watch them disappear could be doing your garbage disposal a major disservice.
+It’s best to just put those peels in the trash.
 What gets wrapped around the blade is not getting processed by the blade, and this will lead to a clogged drain.

 Green Bean Casserole

-Baking calls for eggs, but your garbage disposal doesn't.
-Eggshells don't do well in a disposal because of the thin membrane on the inside of the shell.
-A garbage disposal can't do anything with it, and it will end up wrapped around the blade.
+Baking calls for eggs, but your garbage disposal doesn’t.
+Eggshells don’t do well in disposal because of the thin membrane on the inside of the shell.
+Garbage disposal can’t do anything with it, and it will end up wrapped around the blade.
 If you have a compost pile, eggshells can be composted instead.